Judith Skinner possesses a true contralto voice of power and beauty. Her performances as

-The Crucible, have all been enthusiastically praised by audiences and opera
+Crucible, have all been enthusiastically praised by audiences and opera cognoscenti.

-This past season she made her début with The Royal Danish Opera in an
+previous seasons débuts were made with The Royal Danish Opera in an unprecedented

-Fresno Grand Opera, Utah Festival Opera, Toledo Opera, Indianapolis Opera, and
+Opera, Opera Memphis, Fresno Grand Opera, Utah Festival Opera, Toledo Opera,

 On the concert stage, Ms. Skinner has appeared as soloist in Elijah by Mendelssohn, in

-Bellevue Washington, Mozart Requiem with the Bronx Symphony, an “Evening of World
+Bellevue Washington, Mozart Requiem with the Bronx Symphony, an “Evening of Word

 Premieres “ with the Riverside Opera Ensemble performing Simples composed by